ancapdev/LightBSON.jl/README.md

 ```

 ## Faster Buffer
 Since [BSONWriter](src/writer.jl) itself is immutable, it makes frequent calls to resize the underlying array to track the write head position.
-Unfortunately at present, this is not a well optimized operation Julia, resolving to C-calls for manipulating the state of the array.
+Unfortunately at present, this is not a well optimized operation in Julia, resolving to C-calls for manipulating the state of the array.
 [BSONWriteBuffer](src/write_buffer.jl) wraps a `Vector{UInt8}` to track size purely in Julia and avoid most of these calls.
 It implements the minimum API necessary for use with [BSONReader](src/reader.jl) and [BSONWriter](src/writer.jl), and is not for use as a general `Array` implementation.
 ```Julia
 buf = BSONWriteBuffer()
 writer = BSONWriter(buf)